 We are Creativity – Our Team

 We are: Tobias Eismann, who was already passionate about cleaning out the dishwasher when he was two years old, Christian Mack, who is often spoken to in Spanish and asked for directions, Kathrin Gottfried, who can speak backwards, Franziska Alleraun, who has sold “Drei im Weggla” and Joana Tiedtke, who used to translate Chinese art books, as well as Martin Raab, Karina Rempel and Franz-Josef Menzl.
-Together, as the Innovation Excellence Team, we are driving Creativity within DI FA.
+Together, as the Innovation Excellence Team, we are driving Creativity within Factory Automation.